 What is a SWPPP?

-A Stormwater Pollution Prevention Plan (SWPPP) is a document that outlines the best management practices (BMPs) for controlling and preventing pollutants from entering our waterways.
+A Utah Stormwater Pollution Prevention Plan (SWPPP) is a document that outlines the best management practices (BMPs) for controlling and preventing pollutants from entering our waterways.
 It is an important tool for controlling stormwater runoff from construction and industrial sites.

-Certification is provided by the Environmental Protection Agency, and is a requirement for anyone who is responsible for conducting SWPPP inspections.
+Certification is provided by the Environmental Protection Agency or the State of Utah and is a requirement for anyone who is responsible for conducting SWPPP inspections.